PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 3
 ```

 Note that `myfilter` was written in Python for demonstration purposes here.
-In practice it would probably be best done in `awk`.
+In practice, for this specific case, it would probably be best done in `awk` but Python is an excellent choice in general.

-The example above is quite simple but much more can be done.
-For instance, one could create a pipeline where a stage corresponds to a batch job submitted to the Slurm scheduler.